Historic Environment Record

-See our information and recording policy for more details of what we record and how we record it.
+See our HER user policy for more details of what we record and how we record it.

 How can you access it?

 By viewing the HER, you have the most direct access to assistance and resources.
-The HER is based in our offices at Shirehall, Shrewsbury.
-Please make an appointment in advance, as there's limited space and staffing.
+The HER is based in our offices at Shrewsbury Library, Castle Gates, Shrewsbury.
+Access is strictly by appointment only - please contact us to book.

 By phone, post or email

 If you can't visit in person, you can ask us to search the system on your behalf.
 You can contact us by phone, post or email.
 We can then send you the results of the search as hard copy or in electronic format.

 When you make an enquiry, you'll usually need to say 'where, what and why' with respect to your enquiry.

 - What location or area are you interested in? (national grid references are a great help)

 - What type or type(s) of information are you interested in?